ipedro/Inspector/README.md

 ### Adding custom UI

-After creating a custom interface on your app, such as a floating button, or any other control of your choosing, you can call `presentInspector(animated:_:)` yourself.
+After creating a custom interface on your app, such as a floating button, or any other control of your choosing, you can call `Inspector.present(animated:)` yourself.

-If you are using a `UIControl` you can use the convenenice selector `UIViewController.inspectorManagerPresentation()` when adding event targets.

 ```swift
 // Add to any view controller if your view inherits from `UIControl`